 When Nepal was hit by a devastating earthquake in April 2015, tourism to the country (understandably) dropped.
 Some Westerners rushed to volunteer.
 However, unskilled volunteers weren’t really needed.
 The unsolicited and unplanned surge of well-intentioned Westerners ended up impeding humanitarian aid efforts.

-Funding was needed to reputable relief organisations.
+Funding was needed for reputable relief organisations.
 But what was also needed was sustained tourism, which is essential to the country’s economy.

 If you ever want to assuage your Western guilt about the privilege of being able to travel to a developing country and then having the luxury of coming back home – even though this privilege deserves gratitude rather than guilt – rest assured that the money you spend abroad can make substantial differences to the livelihoods of locals.